benjymous/annotations/sandman/sandman.59.md

                             The Annotated Sandman

-                Edited and largely written by David Goldfarb

                       Issue 59: "The Kindly Ones: 3"

                    Neil Gaiman, Marc Hempel, D'Israeli

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu (Internet) or goldfarb@UCBOCF.BITNET.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 1 panel 1: Each Hempel-drawn issue of "The Kindly Ones" has a cord or string of some kind in the first panel.

        panel 2: The return of Loki, last seen at the end of "The Season of Mists" (issue #28), and of Robin Goodfellow, aka Puck, last seen in "A Midsummer Night's Dream" (issue #19).

        panel 3: "silver cord": a reference to Ecclesiastes 12:6:

 	Or ever the silver cord be loosed, or the golden bowl be broken, or the pitcher be broken at the fountain, or the wheel broken at the cistern.

 The most common interpretation is that "silver cord" here is the spinal cord.
 Some traditions have posited a "silver cord" as a mystical link